yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 # Running Psh

-We are finally ready to use Psh to run the genetic programming and see what the evolution comes up with.
+We are finally ready to run the genetic programming and see what the evolution comes up with.

-I ran it multiple times, and each time it took less than 200 generations to find a solution that produced correct answers for all the `50` test numbers randomly sampled from the range `[-1000000000, 1000000000]`.
+I ran it multiple times.
+In each run it found a solution within 200 generations.
+The solution consistently produced correct answers for all the tests that the fitness function executed.

 For each generation, Psh printed output similar to this: